merezhanyi/ToDoMainService/README.md

 _!!
 Don't commit your local changes for this file to GitHub !!_

 ## Buld, start and deploy
+- `mvn compile` - to build the project
+- `mvn spring-boot:run` - to run the service
-mvn compile (to build the project) mvn spring-boot:run (to run the setvice) mvn package (to create .jar file)
+- `mvn package` (to build, run unit tests and create .jar file)

 (Gradle deprecated)
 - To build the project use: `gradle build` (runs Unit Tests as well)